 The State, City of Reykjavík and Hafnarfjörður start to research geothermal energy in the Hengill area.
 There is considered to be sufficient power, but the drilling technology is not yet in place.

-Andakílsá Hydropower Station starts to operate.
-Operations commence at the plant in 1947.
+Andakílsá Hydropower Station starts operations.
 The power plant replaces the motorised electrical generators that had been used both in Akranes and Borgarnes and nearby rural areas.
 The river power plant was terminated in 1974 when a new turbine unit came into use.
 The total production capacity of the plant is 8 MW.

 Hnitbjörg, the Einar Jónsson museum on Skólavörðuhæð, is the first building to be connected to the Reykir district heating utility in Mosfellssveit.
-The geothermal production fields of Reykir and Reykjadalur will be the most important water sources for district heating right up until the launch of the Nesjavellir Geothermal Power Plant in 1990.
+The geothermal production fields of Reykir and Reykjadalur becomes the most important water sources for district heating, right up until the launch of the Nesjavellir Geothermal Power Plant in 1990.

 Reykjavik’s Sundhöllin public baths open with hot water from the Laugaveita utility.

 The Ljósafoss power station in Sog river starts operating.
-Most of the energy goes into powering the Rafha cookers that everyone wants to own.
+Most of the energy goes into powering the Rafha stoves every household wanted to own at the time.

 Sogsstöðvar is a collective term for three hydropower stations on the Sog river, which were built by the State and City of Reykjavík to guarantee the supply of electricity to Reykjavík and South and West Iceland.
 The Ljósafoss power station is the first.
 It is followed by the Írafoss and Steingríms power stations.